ned-kelly/docker-multicontainer-libretime/README.md

  - Icecast can't really run in it's own dedicated container because Libretime currently writes its config file - This could be fixed my mapping the config files from one container into the other, anyone want to submit a PR ;)

- - By default - specifying "localhost" in the `LIBRETIME_PUBLIC_HOSTNAME` variable, won't obviously work with the iFrames that are currently in the codebase - For now we need to use a reverse proxy to replace "localhost" with whatever our "external" domain is...
+ - By default - using "localhost" as the server name variable (in airtime.conf), iFrames obviously won't work - For now we need to use a reverse proxy to replace the "localhost" iframes to be relative..
+See [Feature Request 515](https://github.com/LibreTime/libretime/issues/515).

 ## Deploying on the internet?

 You will need to setup port forwarding for: